Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » Test 1

 Question #1

-A rightward shift in demand and a leftward shift in supply.
+A rightward shift in supply and demand.

 B leftward shift in supply keeping demand constant.

-C leftward shift in demand keeping supply constant.
+D leftward shift in demand keeping supply constant.

 Question #2

-A The equilibrium price increased, but we can’t tell what happened to the equilibrium quantity because we aren’t given any information about the relative size of the shifts in supply and demand in the market.
+A The equilibrium price decreased, but we can’t tell what happened to the equilibrium quantity because we aren’t given any information about the relative size of the shifts in supply and demand in the market.

 C The equilibrium quantity increased, but we can’t tell what happened to the equilibrium price because we aren’t given any information about the relative size of the shifts in supply and demand in the market.

-D The equilibrium price decreased, but we can’t tell what happened to the equilibrium quantity because we aren’t given any information about the relative size of the shifts in supply and demand in the market.
+D The equilibrium quantity decreased, but we can’t tell what happened to the equilibrium price because we aren’t given any information about the relative size of the shifts in supply and demand in the market.

 Question #3

-A not enough information provided to answer the question
+B not enough information provided to answer the question

 C excess supply